Future-Systems-Lab/Where-Mental-Wellness-Meets-Metaverse/README.md

 # 🌐 Where Mental Wellness Meets Metaverse

 ### 🧭 Overview
-This repository anchors the earliest prototype of the **HypnoNeuro** and **EncryptHealth** ecosystem—an exploration into decentralized mental wellness, education, and healthcare analytics.
+This repository anchors the prototype of the **HypnoNeuro** and **EncryptHealth** ecosystem—an exploration into decentralized mental wellness, education, and healthcare analytics.
 It connects blockchain-based learning incentives with privacy-first data management, forming the foundation for the **Future Systems Lab** portfolio.

 ---